 - 1. Acupressure and acupuncture.

 - 2. Aromatherapy.

 - 3. Hypnotism.

 - 4. Massage therapy.

-- 5. Rolfing.
+- Rolfing.

 - 6. Art therapy, music therapy, dance therapy, animal-assisted therapy and other forms of alternative treatment as defined by the National Center for Complementary and Alternative Medicine (NCCAM) of the National Institutes of Health.
 This exclusion does not apply to Manipulative Treatment and non-manipulative osteopathic care for which Benefits are provided as described in Section 6, Additional Coverage Details.

+- 7. Wilderness, adventure, camping, outdoor, or other similar programs.